JosePedroDias/tenbytenbot/README.md

 # tenbytenbot

-trying to do a bot to play the [tenbyten](https://github.com/JosePedroDias/tenbyten) game via its HTTP interface
+A bot to play the [tenbyten](https://github.com/JosePedroDias/tenbyten) game via its HTTP interface.

-**work in progress**

-## Installation

-fetch the standalone jar from the `dist` folder
+I'm making this project as a way of learning Clojure.

 ## Usage

-from source:

     $ lein run

-or:

-    $ lein uberjar
-    $ java -jar tenbytenbot-0.1.0-standalone.jar